 • public health.

-Employers in the pharmaceutical industry look for graduates with an MSc or PhD in statistics or with a postgraduate degree which contains a significant statistical element.
+Employers in the pharmaceutical industry look for graduates with an MSc or PhD in statistics or with a postgraduate degree that contains a significant statistical element.
 Holding a Masters or PhD is becoming increasingly common for entry into the profession and can help further your career.
 It may be possible to work part time while you are studying.

 The choice of final year dissertation can be significant.
 These projects can provide a way of making useful contacts within the profession, as well as developing skills and knowledge.
 Access to events, training and newsletters featuring job listings can be gained by joining the RSS or Statisticians in the Pharmaceutical Industry (PSI).